 - Spot upselling and cross-selling opportunities by understanding what draws a prospect to your offering.

-Additionally, unlike SQLs, you don’t have to depend too heavily on the sales team to turn PQLs into customers (more on that later).
+Unlike SQLs, you don’t have to depend too heavily on the sales team to turn PQLs into customers.

-Let’s first discuss how you can identify a qualified lead by monitoring product usage.
+Let’s discuss identifying a qualified lead by monitoring product usage.